wkranti/KraGstrob/_posts/2018-6-9-Generating JSON from alignment.md

 Usually I recommend using Linux release(This is method I followed) .
-We do not need to compile any binaries in this we have to use as it is given montreal- forced-aligner_linux.tar.gz .But when building from source would lead you to error such as 'fstcompile' not found .This file is included in Linux Release any many other files you may have to include in the source file as you face any errors.
+We do not need to compile any binaries in this we have to use as it is given montreal- forced-aligner_linux.tar.gz .But when building from source ,it would lead you to error such as 'fstcompile' not found .This file is included in Linux Release any many other files you may have to include in the source file as you face any errors.
 And some errors are included in